eceomurtay/eceomurtay/README.md

 ### Hello !
 I'm Ece 👋

 ![hello](https://github.com/eceomurtay/eceomurtay/blob/main/hw.gif)

+- ✨I'm graduated from Hacettepe University Computer Science & Engineering.
+- ⚡ I have experience in machine/deep learning, computer vision and web development.

 <!--
 **eceomurtay/eceomurtay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.